yossichay/kicad-schlib/MANUAL/DESIGN_MANUAL.md

 to an actual ordering code as possible, though omitting a packaging suffix (reel/tray/etc) is acceptable.
 Placeholders for options should be formatted as `{name}` where *name* is a short descriptor (vout for regulators, etc).

+## 3. Pins

+**3.1.
+Hidden Power Input pins**, except on actual power symbols, are strictly forbidden and will be dealt with by tarring and feathering.

+**3.2.
+Grid:** pins *must* be aligned to the 50 mil grid; pins on ICs *should* be aligned to the 100 mil grid.

+**3.3.
+Pin length:** IC pins must be at least 150 mil long, preferred 200mil.
+Pins on other components (discrete semiconductors, passives, etc) can have any reasonable length; shorter is preferred.

+**3.4.
+Pin text size:** Pins must have 50 mil text size, with the exception that 0 mil size can be used to hide pin names when illustrating the pin function graphically instead.

+**3.5.
+Pin numbering:** Omit pin numbers for passives, discrete semiconductors, etc., unless the part has more than three pins.
+Integrated circuits must always have numbered pins.

+**3.6.
+Pin naming:** All pins must be named, even when that name is hidden due to graphical illustration of the pin function.
+Use the pin names used in the part's datasheet, with the following exceptions:

+**3.6.1.
+Power supply pins** for analog components supplied by only a single rail and ground should be called `V+` and `GND`; for analog components supplied by a single bipolar rail, use `V+` and `V-`.

+**3.6.2.
+Active-low signals** should be indicated with an overbar (tilde `~` prefix in KiCad) rather than any of the other conventions.
+In particular, active-low signals *should be indicated*, period.
+Some datasheets do not indicate logic polarity in the pin names.

+**3.6.3.
+Anodes and cathodes** should be called `A` and `K`, respectively.

+**3.6.4.
+Analog inputs and outputs** on simple amplifiers like opamps should be called `IN` and `OUT`, with `+` and `-` suffixes for differential inputs and outputs.
+For example, the three pins of an opamp are `IN+`, `IN-`, and `OUT`.